Personality: What is Personality? This question is often asked by many people. Approx, every person has his own aspect regarding personality.

 A man must think about how people will make an impression on him from the activities he is doing and is always aware of his image in the eyes of the people.

 From the point of view of self-contemplation, a small child is like an animal, which lacks self-consciousness.

 4. Adjustment to the surroundings

-An individual tries to adapt himself to the environment, so that he can establish adjustment with the environment of the society.
+An individual tries to adapt himself to the environment so that he can establish adjustment to the environment of society.

 Adjustment here means – adapting yourself to the environment and adapting the environment to yourself.